-Eddie Muller's show, "Noir Alley," is on Turner Classic Movies Saturday nights with a rebroadcast Sunday mornings.
-His book "Dark City: The Lost World Of Film Noir" was just published in a new expanded edition.
-If you want to hear our 1996 interview about his book "Grindhouse: The Forbidden World Of 'Adults Only' Cinema," go to our archive website.
-That's freshairarchive.org - freshairarchive.org.
-After we take a short break, our jazz critic Kevin Whitehead will review a new box set of trumpeter Lee Morgan's complete recordings from his three nights at the Lighthouse jazz club in 1970.
+DAVIES: Eddie Muller speaking with Terry Gross last fall.
+Muller's show "Noir Alley" is on Turner Classic Movies Saturday nights with a rebroadcast Sunday mornings.
+His book "Dark City: The Lost World Of Film Noir" was recently published in a new expanded edition.
+If you want to hear Terry's 1996 interview with him about his book "Grindhouse: The Forbidden World Of 'Adults Only' Cinema," go to our archive website, freshairarchive.org.
+After we take a short break, jazz critic Kevin Whitehead reviews a new CD by Afro Cuban pianist David Virelles.
 This is FRESH AIR.

 (SOUNDBITE OF THE JESSICA WILLIAMS QUARTET'S "SMOKING SECTION")

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.